 2. There are three categories of Town Gas tariffs.
 They are (i) General Tariff, (ii) Bulk Tariff A, and (iii) Bulk Tariff B. The Town Gas tariffs are categorised according to the consumption of Town Gas per month.
 The General Tariff applies to consumers who consume less than 1,000 kWh of Town Gas per month.
 The Bulk Tariff A and Bulk Tariff B apply to consumers who consume a minimum consumption of 1,000 kWh and 50,000 kWh of Town Gas per month respectively.

-Note: The four main components of Electricity tariffs in Singapore are (i) Energy Costs (paid to the generation companies), (ii) Grid Charges (paid to SP PowerAssets), (iii) Market Support Services Fees (paid to SP Services), and (iv) Market Administration and Power System Operation Fees (paid to the Energy Market Company and the Power System Operator).
+Note: The four main components of Electricity tariffs in Singapore are (i) Energy Costs (paid to the generation companies), (ii) Grid Charges (paid to SP PowerAssets), (iii) Market Support Services Fees (paid to SP Services), and (iv) Market Administration and Power System Operation Fees (paid to the Energy Market Company and the Power System Operator respectively).